OWASP/samm/v2.0/beta/core/governance/g-education-guidance.md

 ## Maturity 2
 ### Activity
-Conduct instructor-led or CBT based security training specific to roles and technologies used within the organization.
+Conduct instructor-led or CBT based security training specific to roles and technologies used within the organization, starting with the core development team.
 The organization should customize training for product managers, software developers, testers, and security auditors, ensuring to customize the content to each group's technical needs.

 - Product managers should be training on topics related to SAMM business functions and security practices, with the emphasis on security requirements, threat modeling, and defect tracking.
 - Developers should be trained on coding standards and best practices related to the technologies they work with to ensure the training directly benefits security of the application.
+They should also have a solid technical understanding of the OWASP Top 10 vulnerabilities, or similar weaknesses relevant to the technologies and frameworks used (e.g. mobile), and the most common remediation strategies for each issue.
 - Testers should be educated on the different testing tools and best practices related to technologies in use by the organization, as well as in tools designed to identify security defects.
 - Security auditors should be trained on the SDLC lifecycle and various application security mechanisms in use by the organization, as well as the process for submitting security defects for remediation.

-Whenever possible, training should be customized to the specific technologies in use by the organization and include security features and weaknesses of each programming language and framework.
+- Security Champions should be trained on security topics from various phases of the SDLC.
+Specifically, they receive the same training as developers and testers, but also understand threat modelling and secure design, as well as security tools and technologies which can be integrated into the build environment.

+The goal should be to include all training content described in the Maturity Level 1 activities of this activity stream and include additional role-specific and technology-specific content while eliminating aspects of the training considered unnecessary.

 Ideally, each organization should identify a subject-matter expert in each technology to assist with procuring or developing the necessary training content as well as updating it on a regular basis.

-The goal should be to include all training content described in the Maturity Level 1 activities of this activity stream and include additional role-specific and technology-specific content while eliminating aspects of the training considered unnecessary.
-Training should be regarded as mandatory and include and auditable sign-off to demonstrate compliance.
+Whenever possible, the training should consist of demonstrations of vulnerability exploitation using intentionally weakened applications, such as WebGoat or Juice Shop.
+It may be beneficial to include results of the previous penetration as clear examples of vulnerabilities and implemented remediation strategies as well as asking a penetration tester to assist with developing examples of vulnerability exploitation demonstrations.

+Training should be considered mandatory for all employees and contractors involved with software development and include an auditable sign-off to demonstrate compliance.
+The training should be updated and delivered annually, to include changes in the organization, technology, and trends.
+Additionally, training participants should be polled to evaluate the quality and relevance of the training, as well as solicit suggestions of other information that may be relevant to their work or environments.

 ### Maturity Questions
 ##### Has the training been developed for all roles currently involved in the management, development, testing, or auditing of the software?